jschaefer619/DH150-2020S/Pitch/README.md

  The interview with a user from our target demographic (digitally literate college student) yielded some useful insights.
 They expressed that the content of UCLA Radio occupies a different niche than traditional streaming services and traditional media.
 Rather than compete directly with platforms like Spotify or Amazon Music, UCLA Radio should highlight unique perspective of college students, their unconventional music tastes, and experimental forms of radio programming.

  Our user also expressed the desire for filtering and more effective navigation for the show page.
+[Read more on Contextual Inquiry...](https://github.com/jschaefer619/DH150-2020S/tree/master/Assignment%2004:%20Contextual%20Inquiry)

  ### UX Storytelling